Last updated on June 11th, 2020

-Subsections 87.1(2)(b) and (c) of the Immigration and Refugee Protection Regulations set out the job duties that applicants must perform in order to meet the requirements of having experience in an eligible NOC.
+In the Canadian Experience Class, for example, subsections 87.1(2)(b) and (c) of the Immigration and Refugee Protection Regulations (the “IRPR“) set out the job duties that applicants to the Canadian Experience Class must perform in order to meet the requirements of having experience in an eligible NOC.

 Subsection 87.1(2)(b) provides that an applicant must have performed the “actions described in the lead statement for the occupation as set out [in the NOC]”, while subsection 87.1(2)(c) provides that an applicant also must have performed a “substantial number of the main duties of the occupation as set out in the NOC, including all of the essential duties.”

 In Benoit v.
-Canada (Citizenship and Immigration), 2013 FC 185, the Court allowed the appeal where an officer rejected an application because the applicant did not perform two of the eight main duties for NOC 6211.
-The Court stated:
+Canada (Citizenship and Immigration), 2013 FC 185, the Federal Court of Canada allowed a judicial review where an officer rejected a Canadian Experience Class application because the applicant did not perform two of the eight main duties for NOC 6211 – Retail Sales Supervisors.
+NOC6211 states:

 The officer was therefore required to determine if Ms. Benoit “performed a substantial number of the main duties.”
 However, the officer’s decision as disclosed by the CAIPS notes is merely the following: “Duties listed in job letter do not match duties in NOC description; ordering and scheduling is done by manager with PA’s assistance.”
 “Ordering” and “scheduling” are no more than mere components of the main duties listed in NOC 6211.
 Thus, it is not clear if the officer at any point turned his or her mind to the real question, which was whether – on the whole – the duties were a substantial match.

 Another case worth noting is Ye v.
 Canada (Citizenship and Immigration Canada), 2012 FC 652.
-There, an officer refused an application under NOC 6221 because the officer felt that NOC 6421 was more appropriate.
+There, an officer refused an application by a Technical Support Specialist under NOC 6221 because the officer felt that NOC 6421 was more appropriate.
 The officer did this not withstanding that NOC 6221 contained the following example titles “technical support specialist”, “telecommunications sales representative”, and “telecommunications salesperson.”
-Accordingly, the court noted that the Officer erred by failing to address the evidence before her that the Applicant’s responsibilities and work experience were described in terms of one of the example titles in the NOC 6221 category.
+Accordingly, the Federal Court of Canada noted that the Officer erred by failing to address the evidence before her that the Applicant’s responsibilities and work experience were described in terms of one of the example titles in the NOC 6221 category.